15 Most Vulnerable Jobs in America if a Recession Hits

 moodboard/Adobe manual workers manufacturing sheet metal at industry

-Business experts expect that many jobs will be vaporized by automation, especially in a recession.
+Business experts expect that automation will vaporize many jobs, especially in a recession.

-If a computer program or robot can get a job done faster and on the cheap, companies may spring for that opportunity and cut some staff in the process.
+If a computer program or robot can do a job faster and on the cheap, companies may take advantage of this opportunity and cut some staff in the process.

 Service-industry jobs